 This course will engage students in how to balance the rights and responsibilities of individual members with the needs of society as a whole.
 Topics in American government are studied with an emphasis on local needs and issues.
-Students investigate course content through instruction, guest speakers, research, readings, class discussions, and community service learning (CSL) projects.
-Since CSL is a major component of this course, students may need transportation to cooperating sites and MUST exhibit positive citizenship behavior.
+Students investigate course content through instruction, guest speakers, research, readings, and class discussions.
 Content includes the study of current public policy issues in the communities of Gates and Chili and New York.
-Topics may include philosophy of democracy, citizenship, authority, and constitutional and criminal law.
+Students will complete a Civics Capstone Project to demonstrate their readiness to make a positive difference in the public life of their communities through the applied combination of civic knowledge, skills and actions, mindset, and experiences.